 Transactional Credit Card Processing Fees

 Transaction fees are associated with each transaction you run for your business.
 They are broken down into interchange and cents per transaction.
 These come directly from the credit card companies and are considered the “pay-to-play” cost for accepting credit cards at your business.
-Interchange fees are non-negotiable and every merchant must pay it regardless of who they have their credit card processing services with.
+Interchange fees are non-negotiable and every company must pay them regardless of their credit card processing services provider.

-Interchange rates vary based on the type of credit card you are accepting.
-The more expensive it is for the credit card company to maintain the card with things like rewards, cash back, and other perks, the more expensive the interchange.
-This means that debit cards typically charge the lowest interchange rate and business credit cards the most expensive.
+Interchange rates vary depending on the type of credit card you are accepting.
+The more expensive it is for the credit card company to maintain the card with things like rewards, cash back, and other perks, the more costly the interchange.
+This means that debit cards typically charge the lowest interchange rate and business credit cards are the most expensive.

 Related Article: Understanding Credit Card Interchange Fees